sont5413/Portfolio/README.md

 ![image](https://user-images.githubusercontent.com/95881308/174489428-a63b8603-41ce-46ea-9fa7-a39e23147b0e.png)

 ## C. Implications:
-* You can see how small the sample sizes are just bases on how wide the confidence intervals are for some sites and seasons.
+* You can see how small the sample sizes are just based on how wide the confidence intervals are for some sites and seasons.
 * Bowie has the largest sample sizes and therefore highest confidence in estimates for mean antler size and body size.

 ### a.
 Body Size: